Summer Neuroscience Undergraduate Research Fellowships

 February 1, 2015

 Students must currently be enrolled at any college or university in the US (includes US territories).
-Housing is provided but travel is the responsibility of the student.

 Please note that the application will request that you list two references (names and contact information).
 References do not need to send letters at this time.
 We will contact them if need be.